-- 3.6.8 Ensure the events space and picnic area in South New Brighton Park are available to the public to book through the Christchurch City Council's park booking system where this does not conflict with leases, licenses, allocated sports use, or environmental protection. - 3.6.9 Continue to make the existing sports fields in South New Brighton Park available for sports use through the Christchurch City Council's sports field allocation process.
-Allocated sports use will take priority over casual use. - 3.6.10 Manage all recreation and sport activities to prevent damage to resources or significant negative impact on the reserves and users - 3.6.11 Retain the Estuary Walkway through the reserves as a shared use walking and biking track, fully accessible for people with disabilities.
-Secondary tracks will be less formal alternative loop routes that offer a more exploratory experience. - 3.6.12 If a stop bank is constructed through South New Brighton Park, allow for a formal shared use track on top of it. - 3.6.13 Ensure built public recreation and sport facilities can be accessed by people of all abilities from nearby car parks, entrances, or the main track. - 3.6.14 Provide facilities and services such as drinking fountains, toilets, and rubbish receptacles as necessary to facilitate use of the reserves and consistent with Christchurch City Council policy and practice. - 3.6.15 Allow dogs in the reserves in accordance with Christchurch City Council bylaws and policies.
-Currently this requires that dogs be kept at least one metre away from children's play equipment, dogs are prohibited from some wetland areas and must be on a leash on the section of walkway from Tovey Street to Bridge Street.
-Refer to dog bylaw map in the appendix. - 3.6.16 Allow for the continuation of the camping ground in the camp zone and the upgrading of facilities as decided by the Christchurch City Council. - 3.6.17 Clearly define the boundary of the campground and the reserve.
+City Council's sports field allocation process.
+Allocated sports use will take priority over casual use.

+- 3.6.10 Manage all recreation and sport activities to prevent damage to resources or significant negative impact on the reserves and users. - 3.6.11 Retain the Estuary Walkway through the reserves as a shared use walking and biking track, fully accessible for people with disabilities.
+Secondary tracks will be less formal alternative loop routes that offer a more exploratory experience. - 3.6.12 If a stop bank is constructed through South New Brighton Park, allow for a formal shared use track on top of it. - 3.6.13 Ensure built public recreation and sport facilities can be accessed by people of all abilities from nearby car parks, entrances, or the main track. - 3.6.14 Provide facilities and services such as drinking fountains, toilets, and rubbish receptacles as necessary to facilitate use of the reserves and consistent with Christchurch City Council policy and practice. - 3.6.15 Allow dogs in the reserves in accordance with Christchurch City Council bylaws and policies.. - 3.6.16 Allow for the continuation of the camping ground in the camp zone and the upgrading of facilities as decided by the Christchurch City Council. - 3.6.17 Clearly define the boundary of the campground and the reserve.